ahoiberg/lets_vote/plan.md

 next step is to get address as input, send that to maps and Civic Info API
-will need placeholder info before address is inputted (just set up default)
+will need placeholder info before address is inputted (just set up default) probably need to make some address class a parent of both reps and voter information

 Then get information about upcoming elections (which I think is a different part of the civic info API)